 At this point, you have created a well-structured database as per your requirements.
 You are free to create multiple tables as much you want.
 There is a limit for table creation for each database until you don’t work on the enterprise level database management system.
 Also, you can query data or reports for administrative purposes.
 If you working in command line prompt then SQL programming language is used by the SQL server.

-you have hands-on experience now how to create a new database and table in Microsoft SQL server.
+In a nutshell, you have hands-on experience now on how to create a new database and table in Microsoft SQL server.
 You know how to insert values into the column and retrieve it.
-This is easy to execute table, save data in the table and query the table data.
+This is easy to execute the table, save data in the table and query the table data.

 This would be great if you are working on GUI instead of command line prompt.
 The graphical interface is more interactive and easy to use by learners either beginners or experienced.
 Take a tour to advance database programming with JanBask training now.
 We not only help with the training and mastered the database skills for you to build the experts.